 How do you find the zone of proximal development?

-To find the zone of proximal development, parents and teachers have to ask questions and observe a child’s skills.
+Parents and teachers have to ask questions and observe a child’s skills to find the zone of proximal development.
 This will help them understand the skills that a child already knows, and based on this information, teachers can create a curriculum to advance those skills.

 What is Vygotsky's scaffolding theory?

 Scaffolding theory is designed to support the zone of proximal development.
-Under this theory, instructors break down a task into small steps that the student can independently perform.
+Under this theory, instructors break down tasks into small steps that the student can independently perform.
 However, the instructor has to assist until a student becomes a master in completing the task.